avengers-p7/Avengers_P7_Documents/Application_CI/Design/05- GoLang CI Checks/Code_compilation-go.md

+# POC of Code Compilation of Go Language

 |   Author        |  Created on   |  Version   | Last updated by  | Last edited on |
 | --------------- | --------------| -----------|----------------- | -------------- |
 | Khushi Malhotra |  30 Jan 2024  |  Version 1 | Khushi Malhotra  | 31 Jan 2024    |